Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 2. Follow the current recycling guidelines.

-3. Sign up for ShakeRecycles to get updates on recycling events, like the Household Hazardous Waste Roundup or Computer Roundup.
+3. Check out our annual recycling events, like the Household Hazardous Waste Roundup or Computer Roundup.

 Email Public Works or call 216-491-1490 to request free green recycling buckets.
 Remember: Do not bag recyclables—leave them loose in recycling buckets.

 Until recently, most plastics recycled in the United States were sent to China.
 But as of January 2018, China began enforcing its "National Sword" policy, which bans 24 types of solid waste, including mixed plastics and mixed papers.
 It also sets a much tougher standard for contamination levels for the materials China does still accept.
 This has left communities across the United States in a bind, as the market for certain recyclables has been constricted considerably.
 Unfortunately, that's meant more plastics - including some that were once recyclable - must go in the trash.It's also meant that recycling facilities - including those that process recyclables from Cuyahoga County - are cracking down on contamination.
 Communities throughout the County, including Shaker Heights, must lower contamination levels or risk fines and/or their recyclables being sent to the landfill.This article helps explain the current crisis.

 A number inside a recycling symbol does not mean an item should be tossed into your recycling bucket.
 The numbers on plastic containers are resin codes used by the plastics industry to identify the type of plastic used to make the container.
 Unfortunately, given the current problems in the recycling market not all plastics with the 1 through 7 symbol are recyclable at this time.
 As of August 2018, residents should only recycle plastic bottles and jugs.
 If it has an opening or a neck that's more narrow than the body, it can be placed in recycling.